benjiesun666-gif/transformer-go-tpu/design.md

 ### 3.5 Data Loading (`data_utils.py`)

 - `TPUSelfPlayDataset` scans all `.npz` files, flattens the time and batch dimensions, and filters out invalid moves using the `mask` array.
 The data is concatenated into large arrays for efficient access.
+Policy arrays are reshaped to `(total_samples, 362)`.
 - `create_dataloader` returns a PyTorch `DataLoader` with configurable number of workers, pin memory, and `drop_last` to ensure consistent batch sizes.

 ---